-- 2. Lift the rear wiper arm upward to raise the wiper blade off of the liftgate glass. - 3.
-Grab the bottom of the wiper blade and rotate it forward to unsnap the blade pivot pin from the wiper blade holder.
+- 2. Lift the rear wiper arm upward to raise the wiper blade off of the liftgate glass.

+- Wiper Blade

+Blade Pivot Pin

+Wiper Arm

+Wiper Blade Holder

 - 4. Install the wiper blade pivot pin into the wiper blade holder at the end of the wiper arm, and firmly press the wiper blade until it snaps into place. - 5.
 Lower the wiper blade and snap the pivot cap into place.